VreekenDatahoeve/SupplierSegmentation-Clustering/README.md

 I am currently working on an extension of this project, which includes:

-* Integrating (synthetic) contract data to enrich the supplier dataset.
-* Developing a supervised learning model to predict contract coverage or supplier risk.
-* Expanding supplier segmentation with (supplier profile) features.
+* Enrich segmentation with contract features.
+* Extend toward supplier risk prediction.
-* Developing a ready-to-use dashboard based on business requirements.
+* Developing ready-to-use dashboard for decision support.

 ---
-### 🤝 COLLABORATION
+### ⭐ If you found this useful

-Questions or ideas for improvements?
-Feel free to open an issue or reach out.
+Feel free to star the repository or share your thoughts.